October 11-15, 2017 (Hosted in Beirut, Lebanon)

-The First Yemen Exchange (convened in Beirut, Lebanon) is co-hosted by the Sanaa Center for Strategic Studies (SCSS) and Mideastwire.com.
-During the five day program, participants from around the world will listen to and engage with Yemeni politicians, civil society figures and analysts, gaining direct and intensive insight into Yemen from several differing perspectives.
-As such, the Exchange is a fundamental part of SCSS’s attempt to increase the content, space and conversations on Yemen with the hope that increased dialogue and understanding will ultimately help to create the conditions for sustainable peace-building.
-The five day Yemen Exchange rests on two tracks:
+The Second Yemen Exchange is hosted by the Sanaa Center for Strategic Studies (SCSS).
+During the five day program, participants from around the world will listen and engage Yemeni politicians, civil society figures and analysts gaining rare and intensive insight into Yemen, from several differing perspectives.
+As such, the Exchange is a fundamental part of SCSS’s attempt to increase the content, space and conversations on Yemen with the hope that increased dialogue and understanding will ultimately help to create the conditions for sustainable peace-building (www.sanaacenter.org).
+The effort specifically rests on two tracks:

 Professional & Academic – Participants will attend a series of lectures led by prominent academics, analysts and activists from Yemen and the wider region.
 Themes will include, among others:

 – The factors that spurred Yemen’s 2011 Arab Spring-inspired uprising;

 – The underlying issues that doomed the internationally backed transition;

 – The root causes of the rise of Yemen’s Houthi rebels;

 – The diverse regional factors that increasingly drive Yemen’s conflict(s);

 – The economic roots of unrest in Yemen;

 – The role of regional actors in Yemen’s ongoing conflict(s);